Missing Persons (band)

-Missing Persons is an American rock band founded in 1980 in Los Angeles by guitarist Warren Cuccurullo, vocalist Dale Bozzio, and drummer Terry Bozzio.
+Missing Persons is an American rock band founded in 1980 in Los Angeles by guitarist Warren Cuccurullo, vocalist Dale Bozzio and drummer Terry Bozzio.
 They later added bassist Patrick O'Hearn and keyboardist Chuck Wild.
 Dale's quirky voice and heavy makeup made the band a favorite on MTV in the early 1980s.

 Dale and Terry Bozzio met while working with Frank Zappa, and they married in 1979.
 Cuccurullo encountered the pair while contributing to the Zappa album Joe's Garage (1979).
 O'Hearn was also a former member of Zappa's touring band, and Wild had played with a variety of bands before joining.

 Early history

 Early years and Spring Session M (1980–1983)

 In 1980 the band was a trio consisting of Bozzio, Bozzio and Cuccurullo.
 Augmented by session musicians, the group made its first record, a 4-song EP entitled Missing Persons, in Zappa's brand-new Utility Muffin Research Kitchen studios; the recording was financed by Cuccurullo's father.
-The band toured, promoted the EP, appeared in the movie Lunch Wagon (1981), and became a must-see band among the Los Angeles live music crowd.
+The band toured, promoted the EP, appeared in the film Lunch Wagon (1981), and became a must-see band among the Los Angeles live music crowd.
 "Mental Hopscotch" was a No. 1 record on local radio station KROQ-FM, and the self-promoted EP sold 7,000 copies.

 Two years of hard work led up to a signing with Capitol Records in 1982.
-With label support, the re-released 4-song EP — with the song "Words" replacing the Doors cover "Hello, I Love You" — sold another 250,000 units.
+With label support, the re-released 4-song EP—with the song "Words" replacing the Doors cover "Hello, I Love You"—sold another 250,000 units.
 By this time, the band had added Wild (a session player on the debut EP) and O'Hearn (Terry Bozzio's former Frank Zappa bandmate) to the line-up, and they recorded a new full-length album Spring Session M (1982), the title of which is an anagram of 'Missing Persons'.
 The album included both "Words" and "Destination Unknown" from the initial EP, and went gold.